Master's

 Ilias course

-Labour Supply, Immigration and Wage Inequality (Elective module in Labour Economics)
+Labour Supply, Immigration and Wage Inequality (Elective module)

 This course provides a thorough analysis of labour supply and the search behavior of the unemployed.
 The lecture discusses the economic consequences of immigration as well as the implications of biased technological progress and international trade for labour market outcomes.
 Using variants of the presented theoretical models, students can assess how the tax system and the welfare state affect labour supply decision and the search behavior of the unemployed, thereby identifying possible reasons for international differences in unemployment and participation rates.
 Through this course students will gain an understanding of how immigration, technological progress and globalization affect labour market outcomes by altering the structure and size of the labour market.